 What to do:

 Learn to observe what sets you off by listening to your body.
-Put a simple strategy in place such as, excusing yourself from the situation or, simply give yourself time to vent directly after the incident through a reflective journal or a good chat with a trusted acquaintance or counsellor.
+Put a simple strategy in place such as, excusing yourself from the situation or, simply give yourself time to vent directly after the incident through a reflective journal or a good chat with a trusted acquaintance or counselor.

 BONUS: If lower stress is good, is no stress better?

-When cortisol levels (a stress hormone) are too low you are likely to see decreases in energy, health and vitality.
+When cortisol levels (a stress hormone) are too low you are likely to see decreases in energy, health, and vitality.
 Typically your cortisol levels should be higher in the morning to wake you up and then it tapers off throughout the day with the lowest levels being towards the evening.

 Like all things in life, stress is about balance.
 Learning to manage stressful situations will optimise your health and prepare you to be your best at home, at work, in the gym or even on the playing field.